sd2beatles/MovieRecommendataion/Code_Explanation/notes.md

 ```

 The code itself does not look bad at first.
 However, if you look at it more carefully, we encounter the error saying "no implicity arguement of type: Encoder [T]".
-This type of error is due to the fact that the above code does not gurantee that there will be Encoder[T] is available when necessary.
+This type of error arises from the issue that the it is not guranted that there will be Encoder[T] is available when necessary.
 (Encoder is used to convert a JVM object
 from or to a spark representation).
-To get around a problem is simply   _to delay the moment when the complier will try to find the required Encoder by parameterizing the implicit encoder_.
+To get around this problem is simply   _to delay the moment when the complier will try to find the required Encoder by parameterizing the implicit encoder_.

-The modified code is as fllows;
+The modified code is as follows;

 ```scala
 trait BaseCode[T] {